 Bandhavgarh National Park is small but spectacular, one of the three well-known national parks in the state of Madhya Pradesh.
 The mixed forest spans just 450 square kilometres throughout the Vindhya Hills and is home to a good variety of wildlife, including sloth bears, leopards, wild dogs, and plenty of tigers.
-The density of the tiger population here is said to be the highest in the entire country making Bandhavgarh an excellent tiger spotting destination.
+The density of the tiger population here is said to be the highest in all of India making Bandhavgarh an excellent tiger spotting destination.
 It is also well-connected by road to Panna National Park and Khajuraho National Park.

 The park is divided neatly into three sections named Tala, Magdi, and Bamera.
 Tala is where to go if you want prime tiger spotting opportunities.
 Birding enthusiasts can spot 150 bird species native to the reserve, among them the yellow crowned woodpecker, cotton pygmy goose, bronze wing jacana, and olive backed pipit.
 One of the major highlights within the park grounds is the magnificent fort, and guided walks are possible to visit the monuments with sufficient advance notice.